Last Updated: September 22nd, 2022 at 3:15 pm

-- Costs of Replacement Services — Funds spent on house cleaning, child care, or other responsibilities that can no longer be completed due to the individual’s injury.
+- Costs of Replacement Services — Expenses for house cleaning, child care, or other responsibilities that can no longer be completed due to the individual’s injury.

 If your serious injuries were the result of an auto accident in your vehicle sustained damage, the cost of repairs or to acquire a new vehicle can also be included within your personal injury case.